Crush (Jennifer Paige song)

 "Crush" is a song by American singer Jennifer Paige.
 The teen pop song was written by Andy Goldmark, Mark Mueller, Berny Cosgrove and Kevin Clark.
 It was released as the first single from her debut album, Jennifer Paige (1998).
 The music video for "Crush" was produced by Kati Haberstok and directed by David Hogan.
 "Crush" topped the charts in Australia, Canada, and New Zealand while peaking at number three on the US Billboard Hot 100, where it stayed for four consecutive weeks in September 1998.
 In the United Kingdom, "Crush" reached number four on the UK Singles Chart, and it also reached number four in France.
-It became a top-20 hit in at least 13 other countries, including Belgium, Germany, Ireland, Italy, the Netherlands, Norway, and Spain.
+It became a top-10 hit in at least 11 other countries, including Belgium, Germany, Ireland, Italy, the Netherlands, Norway, and Spain.

 Background and composition

-In April 1998, soon after Paige recorded "Crush," producer Andy Goldmark played the song at top pop Los Angeles radio station KIIS-FM, where it met with a hugely positive reaction from programmers and was added to the station's playlist within days.
+In April 1998, soon after Paige recorded "Crush", producer Andy Goldmark played the song at top pop Los Angeles radio station KIIS-FM, where it met with a hugely positive reaction from programmers and was added to the station's playlist within days.
 During the first week of May, KIIS-FM became the first radio station to begin playing "Crush" and it began its meteoric rise up the charts, without typical record company promotion or release.
 Paige said "we had no pictures, photography, hadn't gotten it mastered or mass-produced it, nothing."
 Edel Records, Paige's initial label, made an initial press run of 20,000 copies of "Crush" which sold out quickly, and it soon became KIIS-FM's most requested song.

-The song, written by Paige's producer Andy Goldmark along with the songwriters Mark Muller, Berny Cosgrove and Kevin Clark, was inspired by Paige's personal experiences and observations in her love life.
-There have been claims that It was written for Joey Fatone of NSYNC, as she was rumored to be dating him at the time.
-However, Paige told Disney Chat that they were never in a relationship.
-The rumors started as they used to run into each other a lot during concerts and TV appearances.
-One day Paige was given a Superman ring, and as Fatone collects Superman stuff he said it was her engagement ring.
+The song, written by Paige's producer Andy Goldmark along with the songwriters Mark Mueller, Berny Cosgrove and Kevin Clark, was inspired by Paige's personal experiences and observations in her love life.
 "Crush" is written in the key of C♯ minor and follows a tempo of 115 beats per minute.
-Paige's vocal range spans from G♯3 to C♯5.
+Paige's vocal range extends from G♯3 to C♯5.